media-comp/2022-matmul/README.md

 # 2022-matmul

-Reimplementation of the matrix multiplication proposed in the following papers: XYZ et al., "Simple Matrix Multiplication", IEEE XXX, 2022.
+Reimplementation of the matrix multiplication proposed in the following paper: XYZ et al., "Simple Matrix Multiplication", IEEE XXX, 2022.

 ## Prerequisites
 - You need to install Python 3.8+